CodeForSocialGood/calltocode.org/README.md

 - **:european_castle: Project Architecture**: We've put together an [architecture guide](docs/ARCHITECTURE.md) to serve as a reference and help reduce the time it takes to familiarize yourself with this project's architecture and codebase.

 - **:raising_hand: Questions & Problems**: If you're stuck on something, don't be afraid to ask around in [Slack](http://join-our-slack.code4socialgood.org/)!
-You can also check out our list of [common problems](docs/PROBLEMS.md) to see if your issue is addressed there.
+You can also check out the [docs](docs/), where there is a lot of helpful information including a list of [common problems](docs/PROBLEMS.md).

 ## Additional Information